JHaasIII92/LINGO-WEB-API/README.md

 The LINGO REST API makes LINGO accessible on a variety of languages and devices by hosting LINGO on a server.
 This guide will go through setting up the API locally, creating and solving models, and some more advanced topics.

-To see webaplications connected to a LINGO REST server see the following links:
+To see web applications connected to a LINGO REST server see the following links:

 https://tsp.lingo-api-demo.com/